How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 Many coworking spaces are still run as sideline businesses, some by operators with other jobs or businesses.
 Coworking spaces often don't need to be independently profitable in these cases.
 Instead, the operator's business can benefit from more customers and clients, increase revenue, use a larger office infrastructure, or reduce expenses by renting desks.
 In other cases, coworking spaces are operated as part of a larger business model, such as in hotels, to increase their other revenue streams.

 The examples are numerous, but they often share the common factor that such coworking spaces do not have to be profitable on their own.
 This criterion is based on the question: "Is your *self-selected workspace term* required to be independently profitable in order to run your entire business successfully?"
+(Note: This question applies only to the Global Coworking Survey, which focuses on individual coworking space locations.)

 What does "cross-profitability with other locations" exactly mean?

 Coworking spaces that operate multiple locations may not be able to make a statement about the individual profitability of a single location for various reasons.
 Respondents representing coworking spaces with multiple locations answered: "Is the profitability linked to other locations you operate?".
+(Note: This question applies only to the Global Coworking Survey, which focuses on individual coworking space locations.)

 What does "members present" exactly mean?